Stars1233/uvm32/README.md

     * [apps/self](apps/self) host-mini with embedded mandelbrot generation program, compiled as an app (VM running VM)

 ## Quickstart (docker)

+The code in [uvm32](uvm32) to build a VM host is very portable and requires only a C compiler.
+However, many of the examples provided show how to build target code with different languages and tools.
+A Dockerfile is provided to set up the required environment.

     make dockerbuild
     make dockershell